Calling out courier fraud

 Around 60% of victims are over 70, and whilst the average loss per person is around £5,000, the highest single sum stolen last year was £640,000.
 To the people targeted by courier fraud criminals, it’s devastating.

-do you have some information about the criminal gangs behind these scams? you can tell us, 100% anonymously - call free on 0800 555 111 or use this link to visit our online form.
+You can tell us, 100% anonymously - call free on 0800 555 111 or visit our online form:

 How do criminals trick people into courier fraud?